bonadocs/docs/docs/guides/Playground/Contracts/Action.md

 ```

 ## Simulation Engine
-Each action requires a simulation engine to enable it to run within the playground.
+Actions use simulation engines to enable to run within the playground.
 The reason is that this allows developers to get access to a provider and signer for contract interaction without connecting an actual wallet.
 Currently, we support  the following simulators:

 ### `Buildbear`
 [Buildbear](https://www.buildbear.io/) is a simulation engine that allows you to fork your preferred network and gives you access to a faucet, RPC URL, explorer, etc for your forked network.
 This allows you to interact with your contract within our controlled action environment.